paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-388-procurement-technical-assistance-cooperative-agreement-program.md

 (2) under section 9 of the Small Business Act ([15 U.S.C.
 638](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section638&num=0&edition=prelim)), and on compliance with those requirements;

-(3) under clause 252.204–7012 of the Defense Acquisition Regulation Supplement, or any successor regulation, and on compliance with those requirements (and any successor requirements); and
+(3) under clause 252.204–7012 of the Defense Acquisition Regulation Supplement, or any successor regulation, and on compliance with those requirements (and any successor requirements);

 (4) under section 847 of the National Defense Authorization Act for Fiscal Year 2020 (Public Law 116–92; 133 Stat.
-1505), and on compliance with those requirements (and any such successor requirements).
+1505), and on compliance with those requirements (and any such successor requirements); and

+(5) under the AUKUS partnership (as defined in section 1321 of the National Defense Authorization Act for Fiscal Year 2024 ([22 U.S.C.
+10401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section10401&num=0&edition=prelim)).

+**(d)** The Under Secretary of Defense for Acquisition and Sustainment may—

+(1) provide assistance to an eligible entity that is a center of excellence for the APEX Accelerator Program of the Department of Defense (or a successor program) to provide specialized expertise to business entities outside of the geographic area served by the center of excellence; and

+(2) may waive the government cost share restriction in accordance with section 4954(f) of this chapter.

 ### Statutory Notes